 This blog post covers:

-- What are T levels?
+- What are T Levels?

-- What will T levels offer?
+- What will T Levels offer?

-- When will they be introduced?
+- When will T Levels be introduced?

 - What about existing apprenticeship schemes?

-- What does the NHF say?
+- What does the NHF/NBF say?

 • Transferable skills for use in the workplace.

-T levels will not replace the current apprenticeships in hairdressing, barbering, beauty therapy and nail services.
+T Levels will not replace the current apprenticeships in hairdressing, barbering, beauty therapy and nail services

-They will sit alongside apprenticeships and A levels offering an additional route into work.
+They will sit alongside apprenticeships and A Levels offering an additional route into work.

-“In addition,” says Hilary, “we believe that employers in our industry will want T level learners to pass the same independent end-point assessment as apprentices, because this is the only way to ensure that learners have the necessary ‘work-ready’ skills.
+“In addition,” says Hilary, “we believe that employers in our industry will want T Level learners to pass the same independent end-point assessment as apprentices, because this is the only way to ensure that learners have the necessary ‘work-ready’ skills.

 “Also, how and where are colleges going to find enough salons and barbershops – many of them already hard-pressed – to take on all these extra work experience trainees?

 “However, we recognise that employers are struggling to recruit school-leavers as apprentices.
-T levels may provide a more suitable alternative than the current college-based courses.
-So we’re encouraging employers to get involved and apply for places on the panels which will be developing the content of these new qualifications.”
+T Levels may provide a more suitable alternative than the current college-based courses.
+So, we’re encouraging employers to get involved and apply for places on the panels which will be developing the content of these new qualifications.”

-• T levels are new college-based technical qualifications.
+• T Levels are new college-based technical qualifications.

 • The aim is to help individuals gain skilled employment.